bjartnes/bounded-disturbances/README.md

 Under these bounded disturbances on our dependencies we still want to maintain stricter SLOs to our consumers, such as less than 0.01% errors and a 99% response time of less than 150 milliseconds.

 The bounded-disturbance term is borrowed from control theory and more specifically robust control.
-It is probably covering excactly the same as chaos engineering, but I prefer it as it deals less with chaos and more with designing a system with a fixed set of parameters (timeouts, retries etc) that perform within a given set of constraints when the system performs different from its normal/design conditions.
-So rather than talking about chaos, we will talk about how robust the system is when a dependency that normally responds within 10 milliseconds responds in 10 seconds for 1% of its requests.
+It is probably covering a lot of chaos engineering principles, but only a subset of it.
+In its current form it deals less with the entire field of chaos engineering and more with designing a system with a fixed set of parameters (timeouts, retries etc) that perform within a given set of constraints when the system performs different from its normal/design conditions.

-In the workshop we use https://github.com/App-vNext/Polly for resilience-mechanisms and https://github.com/Polly-Contrib/Simmy as a chaos-monkey to introduce our disturbances.
+In the workshop we use https://github.com/App-vNext/Polly for resilience-mechanisms and https://github.com/Polly-Contrib/Simmy as a monkey to introduce our disturbances.
 For load testing we use k6 (https://k6.io/).
 For visualization we report to InfluxDB and present the data in Grafa.

 This runs on dotnet core in VS Code and should work on Windows/Linux/Mac, but it requires Docker to work properly set up like described here https://code.visualstudio.com/docs/remote/containers.